pmelsted/bifrost/README.md

 Installation
 ============
-Just run make to compile.
+Compilation requires cmake 2.8.12.
+To build type

+% mkdir build
+% cd build
+% cmake ..
 % make

-The default maximum k-mer size supported is 31 (8 bytes of memory per k-mer), to modify this either replace MAX_KMER_SIZE in Makefile with an appropriate number or directly to make with
+The default maximum k-mer size supported is 31 (8 bytes of memory per k-mer), to modify this either replace MAX_KMER_SIZE in CMakeLists.txt with an appropriate number

-% make MAX_KMER_SIZE=64
+% % set( MAX_KMER_SIZE "64")

 In this case the maximum k-mer size allowed is 63, and each k-mer will use 16 bytes of memory.